howerj/liblisp/liblisp.md

 * =

 Test for equality between two expressions.
+This is an alias for "eq".

         (= EXPR EXPR)

 * eq

 Test for equality between two expressions.
+This is an alias for "eq"

         (eq EXPR EXPR)